 The Australian Cyber Security Centre has developed this information to help the community buy and use Internet of Things (IoT) devices securely.
-An IoT device is an everyday item that has had internet connectivity added to it.
-Examples of IoT devices include smart fridges, smart televisions, baby monitors and security cameras.
+An IoT device is an everyday item that has had internet connectively added to it.
+Examples of IoT devices include baby monitors, drones, security cameras, smart televisions and solar inverters.
 IoT devices within homes and businesses generally use Wi-Fi or cellular networks, such as 4G or 5G, to connect to the internet.